For event information click here!

 - The Trail Ride is for small and midsized enduro bikes with street

 registration.
 The best woods’ trails are connected with a minimum amount of street mileage.
 Optional “hero” sections are available for those seeking tougher trails.

 - The Adventure Bike Tour is for large displacement bikes on scenic dirt

 roads.
 Optional hero sections are available for those seeking a higher level of challenge.
 The

-tour is suitable for two-up riding;
+tour is suitable for two-up riding.

-The New Hampshire Motor Speedway is the hub of the Classic; the rides originate and return there.
+The Lakes Region Casino in Belmont, NH is the hub of the Classic; the rides originate and return there.